DWORDLARK/TRD3_mech.csv_editor/README.md

 	User can edit vehicle handling files:  Mech.csv and SimMech.csv

 	NB !
+ 	For manual editing (notepad or some other text editor)
-	Use point "." as decimal separator for vehicle values even if system has comma "," as decimal separator !
+	Use point "." as decimal separator for vehicle values even if op.system has comma "," as decimal separator !
-	(Mech.csv and SimMech.csv uses comma as data separator !)
+	Mech.csv and SimMech.csv uses comma as data separator !

 	Values are in metric.